How To Delete All Blank Columns in Microsoft Excel

 - Input the appropriate work range in the dialog window.

-The work range or data range is the specific interval between columns that you want to target.
+The range is the specific interval between columns that you want to target.
 The format is $A$1:$J$12.
-The letters correspond to the column and the numbers correspond to the rows.
+The letters correspond to the column, and the numbers correspond to the rows.

 - Press OK.